History of Logic from Aristotle to Gödel (www.historyoflogic.com)

 Hájek, Alan.
 2009.
 "Two Interpretations of Two Stoic Conditionals."
 Logical Analysis and History of Philosophy no. 12:206-221.

-own proposal for where these Stoic conditionals should be located on a ‘ladder’ of logical strength."
+I will reject these interpretations, concluding with my own proposal for where they should be located on a ‘ladder’ of logical strength." (p.
+206)

 Hay, William.
 1969.
 "Stoic Use of Logic."
 Archiv für Geschichte der Philosophie no. 51:145-157.